 Music displays, as well as clinics and workshops, will be available throughout the two-day festival.

 Awards are given to outstanding soloists over the course of the festival.
 Judges also select a band and choir who exemplify our festival philosophy by their performance and spirit for the duration of the festival.

 This concert features headliners Groove for Thought and tenor saxophonist Peter Sommer.
 Also performing will be the Wyoming All-State Jazz Band and the Festival All-Star Band.

 Tickets for the Monday evening concert may be purchased by calling 307-254-6425 or by stopping by the Music Office in the Nelson Performing Arts Center (NPA 16).
 The concert will be in Powell High School Auditorium.
 Seating is limited, so purchase your tickets early.

 *Schools that register for Jazz Festival and reserve their concert tickets by February 1, 2016, will receive a $3.00/ticket school discount.
 Remember, you only have to reserve your tickets to receive the discount.

-Band Directors are invited to participate in the Festival All-Star workshop for band.
+Band directors are invited to participate in the Festival All-Star workshop.
 During this noon-time rehearsal on Monday, all students will be treated to a concert in the Nelson Performing Arts Auditorium.
-All directors are encouraged to be part of this fun, musical exchange.
-These groups will be featured in a short performance at the Monday evening concert.
+All band directors are encouraged to be part of this fun, musical exchange.
+The Festival All-Star Jazz Band will be featured in a short performance at the Monday evening concert.
 LOTS OF FUN FOR THE STUDENTS!